NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 ## 1 with absolute error < 3e-06

-Parameters – the values in the probability distribution function, describing the exact shape and location of the distribution.
-Parametric statistics require assuming certain things about distributions & parameters, while nonparametric stats do not require these assumptions.
+Parameters – the values in the probability distribution function, describing the exact location and shape of the distribution.
+Parametric statistics require assuming that the data or summary statistics derived from them follow a particular probability distribution (often a normal distribution!), while nonparametric stats do not require these assumptions.

-The Bolker book goes through the main distributions we will be using in this course.
+The textbook goes through the main distributions we will be using in this course.
 Pay particular attention to the type of process described by each distribution.
-The key to using these distributions to represent random variables is to figure out which statistical process best matches the ecological process you’re studying, then use that distribution. e.g., am I counting independent, random events occurring in a fixed window of time or space (like sampling barnacles in quadrats on an intertidal bench)?
-Then the distribution of their occurrence is likely to follow a Poisson or Negative Binomial distribution.
+The key to using these distributions to represent your data is to figure out which statistical process best matches the ecological process you’re studying, then use that distribution. e.g., if I am counting independent, random events occurring in a fixed window of time or space (like sampling barnacles in quadrats on an intertidal bench)?
+Then I might choose to assume the data follow a Poisson or Negative Binomial distribution (discrete distributions often used for modeling count data).

 ## Binomial -----------------